 I will never forget the summer we climbed Masada, the mountaintop fortress made of desert rock more than 1,600 feet high where Jews became martyrs.
 The three of us climbed it with intense determination.
 I recalled thinking back then that, as a child of only nine years, Chavah had incredible endurance and stamina.
 In the brutal heat of August, we watched the sun seemingly rise directly out of the Dead Sea.
 The fiery orange ball lit the dark sky over an eerie sea of nothing.
 The Dead Sea was the brightest green I had ever seen—so majestically beautiful yet so devoid of life.

 I found Chavah high among the clouds, in the ancient ruins of the Masada Temple, on her knees, eyes closed, her face tilted up toward the sun’s scorching rays.
 A hazy light enveloped her, creating an ethereal halo all around her.
 She prayed so diligently, so wholeheartedly.
 Never one for prayer, I knew at that moment that she was exceptional.
-The thought actually crossed my mind that Chavah and God had formed a remarkable bond between them that might possibly be stronger than any bond we as her family would ever have with her.
+The thought crossed my mind that Chavah and God had formed an everlasting and exceptional bond that might possibly be stronger than any bond we as her family would ever have with her.

 In the end, Ari’s desire to emigrate was stronger than my fear of leaving friends and family.
 So we left Flatbush for Israel, making a permanent home in Tel Aviv.
 Our apartment overlooked the Mediterranean Sea that my Chavah loved so dearly, and we quickly assimilated into life in the ancient and glorious land.